What we really mean when we talk about 'vulnerability'

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-More or less, there are almost certainly some states and state transitions("the weird machine") that "did exist but unknown and unexpected to the programmer" - in every single codebase.
+More or less, there are almost certainly some states and transitions that "indeed exist but the developers were unaware of them (hence the weird machine)" - in every single codebase.

 Just my humble opinion, feel free to correct me.